-Oxfam's deputy CEO resigns over sex crimes scandal
+Oxfam deputy CEO quits over sex crimes scandal

 - After Hurricane Irma tore through the Caribbean, Oxfam said it would work to prevent the spread of diseases that spread when water infrastructure is damaged, like cholera, by helping hygiene and sanitation efforts.

+The UK Charity Commission, an independent regulator of charities in England and Wales, opened a statutory inquiry into Oxfam following the revelations of sexual impropriety in Haiti.
+The decision to launch an inquiry comes after Oxfam provided the regulator with documents pertaining to allegations of misconduct by its staff in Haiti in 2011, the agency said in a statement Monday.

+"The Commission has concerns that Oxfam may not have fully and frankly disclosed material details about the allegations at the time in 2011, its handling of the incidents since, and the impact that these have both had on public trust and confidence," the agency said.

-The UK Charity Commission told CNN in a statement that Oxfam informed the agency in August 2011 that the charity was conducting an internal investigation related to inappropriate sexual behavior, bullying, harassment and the intimidation of staff.
+Previously, the Charity Commission told CNN that Oxfam informed the agency in August 2011 that the charity was conducting an internal investigation related to inappropriate sexual behavior, bullying, harassment and the intimidation of staff.
 But Mordaunt said the aid organization failed to reveal the scope and key details of the case.

 "They let individuals who had undertaken criminal activity, they let them go.
 They did not tell prosecution authorities, they did not tell their regulator and they did not tell their donors," Mordaunt told the BBC.

-Oxfam did not deny the accusations against its staff members, but it denied a cover-up, saying that it launched a swift internal investigation after it became aware of the allegations.
+Oxfam did not deny the accusations against its staff members, but it denied a coverup, saying that it launched a swift internal investigation after it became aware of the allegations.
 Four people were fired and another three resigned, including van Hauwermeiren, the charity said.

-"Our primary aim was always to root out and take action against those involved and we publicly announced, including to media, both the investigation and the action we took as a result," Oxfam said in a statement.

 Oxfam's own policy prohibits "sexually abusive or exploitative acts being perpetrated" by employees, including paying for sex.

-Oxfam has announced it would strengthen its staff vetting procedures and introduce a new whistleblower helpline as part of a package of reforms.
+Oxfam has announced it would strengthen its staff vetting procedures and introduce a whistleblower helpline as part of a package of reforms.

-"It is not sufficient to be appalled by the behavior of our former staff -- we must and will learn from it and use it as a spur to improvement," Oxfam's chair of trustees, Caroline Thomson, said in a statement.
+"It is not sufficient to be appalled by the behavior of our former staff -- we must and will learn from it and use it as a spur to improvement," Thomson said in a statement.

 'Tip of the iceberg'